 How computer vision works

-How an image is analysed with computer vision
+How an image is analyzed with computer vision

 Deep learning and computer vision

-Modern computer vision applications are shifting away from statistical methods for analysing images and increasingly relying on what is known as deep learning.
+Modern computer vision applications are shifting away from statistical methods for analyzing images and increasingly relying on what is known as deep learning.
 With deep learning, a computer vision application runs on a type of algorithm called a neural network, which allows it deliver even more accurate analyses of images.
-In addition, deep learning allows a computer vision programme to retain the information from each image it analyses—so it gets more and more accurate the more it is used.
+In addition, deep learning allows a computer vision program to retain the information from each image it analyzes—so it gets more and more accurate the more it is used.

 Computer vision capabilities

-There are three main functions for how computer vision programmes process images and return information:
+There are three main functions for how computer vision programs process images and return information:

 The system classifies the objects in an image according to a defined category.
 For example, with object classification, a computer could distinguish people from objects in a photo and determine how many people appear in the photo.

-The system analyses a video to process the location of a moving object over time.
-For example, with object tracking, a car park surveillance camera could identify cars in a car park and provide information about the location and movements of those cars over time.
+The system analyzes a video to process the location of a moving object over time.
+For example, with object tracking, a parking lot surveillance camera could identify cars in a parking lot and provide information about the location and movements of those cars over time.